by Dr. Robert Berdan

 Lepidodermella squamata - viewed by Darkfield microscopy.
 Note the caudal prongs.

 Gastrotrich with egg inside

-Freshwater Gastrotrichs are microscope in size (100-300 microns) and found mainly around water plants or the benthos (bottom of a body of water).
+Freshwater Gastrotrichs are microscopic in size (100-300 microns) and found mainly around water plants or the benthos (bottom of a body of water).
 They are often tenpin shaped like a bowling pin, have ventral ciliation usually in two bands.
 The have a terminal or subterminal mouth connected to a muscular sucking pharynx and feed mostly on detritus, bacteria, small protozoa, and algae.
 They have a posterior fork-like structure called a furca that bears adhesive glands.
 Although they are not abundant in my experience they are common enough that anyone looking at pond water with a microscope will encounter them sooner or later.
 Sooner if you squeeze some of the algae to extract them.

 All photographs my photographs are of live Gastrotichs collected from fresh water water near my home.
 For details on how I took these pictures please see my article - Tips on How to Take Better Pictures with a Microscope - Photomicrography.
 In brief, I used a Nikon D500 and Nikon D800 cameras, Zeiss Axioscope with DIC, Bright field, and Darkfield lighting, an Olympus E microscope equipped with Phase contrast and controlled my cameras with free software Digicam control.
-I slowed them down for photography by compression under the coverslip.
+I slowed them down for photography by mild compression under the coverslip.

 (2011) M. Antonio Todaro , Tobias Kånneby, Matteo Dal Zotto, Ulf Jondelius.
 Phylogeny of Thaumastodermatidae (Gastrotricha: Macrodasyida) Inferred from Nuclear and Mitochondrial Sequence Data.
 PLOS one - download PDF